skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 finds they are for sale here, he buys two – along with a good supply of rope.
 He won't be caught unprepared again.

-During the night, Skeeve has another nighmare in which Mordan asks him for the orb, and he relinquishes it.
+During the night, Skeeve has another nightmare in which Mordan asks him for the orb, and he relinquishes it.

 ### 17th of Last Summer